Fees and Retainers

 Formalizing the Fee Agreement with the Parties

-Once the Parties and the Adjudicator have agreed on an Adjudication Fee, the Adjudicator must formalize the fee agreement with the Parties through the “Fees” screen of ODACC’s Custom System, a screenshot of which is found below (at Figure 4).
+Once the Parties and the Adjudicator have agreed on an Adjudication Fee, the Adjudicator must formalize the fee agreement with the Parties through the “Fees” page of ODACC’s Custom System, a screenshot of which is found below (at Figure 4).
 An Adjudicator should:

 - Log in to ODACC’s Custom System;

-- Access the case from “My Cases”;
+- Access the adjudication from “My Cases”;

 - Click on the “Change” button;